3mcd/byda/README.md

 ### Concept

-Byda will create an object (flash) that contains organizations of elements on the page arranged by data-attribute (stores) that can then be compared against other flashes to generate lists of changes to perform.
-Byda's core functions will be exposed as a basic content-swapping/templating library, but the APIs of `Flash` and `Store` are also exposed to provide more flexibility to authors.
+Byda will create an object (_Flash_) that contains organizations of elements on the page arranged by data-attribute (_Store_) that can then be compared against other flashes to generate changes to perform.
+Byda's core functions will be exposed as a basic content-swapping/templating library, but the APIs of _Flash_ and _Store_ are also exposed to provide more flexibility to authors.

+### Use Cases

+* Single-page sites

+* Mobile websites / PhoneGap applications

+* Simple, interactive widgets (ex: sliders) who's content is loaded on-demand

+* A basic level of persistence to enhance UX in simple sites or mobile apps

 ######Notes

 * A flash is just a wrapper for the stores at the moment the flash is generated.

 * A flash exposes methods that let you do bulk actions on the stores it contains.

 * Stores have a value and a list.
 This value is set across elements within the store.
 Calling `store.set(value)` will set the innerHTML (or value for inputs)